wangleon/gamse/docs/manual.foces.rst

 Preparing Data & Config File
 ----------------------------
-The first step is to create a new working directory in a place where you have full read/write permissions.
+The first step is to create a new working directory in a place where the user has full read/write permissions.
 All the steps performed by `GAMSE` will be done in this directory.
-For example, the following commands create a new working directory called ``foces.2018-07-18``, where the FOCES data taken in July 18, 2018 will be reduced here.
+For example, the following commands create a new working directory called ``foces.2018-07-18``, where the FOCES data taken on July 18, 2018, will be reduced here.

 .. code-block:: bash